shaneoh10/coffee-box-ms1/README.md

 1. Throughout the project I saved all my code to Git by typing `git add .` into the terminal.
 2. To commit the code to git I used the command  `git commit -m "add comment here" -a `
 3. Using Git I then used the command `git push` to push all the committed code to my GitHub repository at [https://github.com/shaneoh10/coffee-box-ms1](https://github.com/shaneoh10/coffee-box-ms1)
-4. Opened the settings tab in the repository
+4. Opened the settings tab in the repository.s
-5. Scrolled down to "Github Pages" section in settings
+5. Scrolled down to "Github Pages" section in settings.
 6. Selected "main" branch and "root" folder and pressed "Save" to deploy project to GitHub pages.
 Website is now live.
 7. Clicked on the new link provided to view the live website. [https://shaneoh10.github.io/coffee-box-ms1/](https://shaneoh10.github.io/coffee-box-ms1/)
-8. The live website is automatically updated every time a new commit is pushed to the project repository
+8. The live website is automatically updated every time a new commit is pushed to the project repository.

 The project can be downloaded as a .zip file by clicking on the "Code" button in the project repository and then clicking "Download ZIP".